Yamato-Security/hayabusa/README.md

 >> Caution: When updating, rules and config files in the `rules` folder are replaced with the latest rules and config files in the [hayabusa-rules](https://github.com/Yamato-Security/hayabusa-rules) repository.
 >> Any changes you make to existing files will be overwritten, so we recommend that you make backups of any files that you edit before updating.
->> If you are performing level tuning with `--level-tuning`, please re-tune your rule files after each update.
+>> If you are performing level tuning with `level-tuning`, please re-tune your rule files after each update.
 >> If you add **new** rules inside of the `rules` folder, they will **not** be overwritten or deleted when updating.

 # Advanced: Compiling From Source (Optional)